 Concrete data is essential to understand your ideal customers, their competition, future growth and demand, and market trends.
 These insights can help you make informed business decisions.

-Also, you’ll need to know the four Ps: price, promotion, product, and.
+Also, you’ll need to know the four Ps of marketing: price, promotion, product, and.
 These can be used to guide your market research, marketing plans, and customer personas.
 They also serve as a great starting point, if you aren’t sure where to start.

 You might consider the eight Ps to better reflect modern marketing.
 These include price, promotion, product, price, and place.